 You can’t go to Paris and not stroll through one of the city’s green spaces.
-With over 450 parks, there a green space you can enjoy.
+With over 450 parks, there are many green spaces to enjoy.
 Whether you’re into picnics, music concerts, hanging out with a book or other people, the parks of Paris are for you.
 It’s where Parisians of all ages enjoy fresh air and scenery.

 Further thoughts on Paris, the City of Lights

 The City of Lights is also a city of many wonders, and trying to cram everything into a few days can be a challenge.
-I don’t think you can really enjoy Paris until you had a chance just to get lost in it.
+I don’t think you can enjoy Paris until you have a chance to get lost in it.
 No set schedules and timetables.
 Just walking out the door and exploring.

 I found Paris very walkable and easy to get around.
 The metro system is efficient, and you can get anywhere in the city pretty fast.
 When I lived there for those three weeks, getting around by train became second nature.
 I enjoyed the solitude and the fact that I was in one of the world’s most amazing cities.
 Since then, I’ve returned to Paris, but all it did was make me want to go back even more.
 Paris is, after all, always a good idea.